What is a second opinion?

 - Bring a family member or friend for support, if you wish.

-WHN TIP – Get Familiar: Be familiar with the parking, how to access the maternity ward, and where to go if you arrive after hours.
+WHN TIP – Get Familiar: Be familiar with the facility you’re visiting; the parking, how to access various departments, and where to go if you arrive after hours.
 At many hospitals, you’ll need to enter through the emergency room entrance.

 The information provided here is not meant to be a substitute for professional medical advice.
 These tips are from doctors, nurses and people who have shared their real-life advice; always check with a doctor or other appropriate medical professional you trust before making any healthcare changes.